 The development of improved techniques for the use of actively-sensed satellite data in support of Numerical Weather Prediction applications.

-This area of research focuses on improving the way we use actively-sensed satellite data to improve our forecasting capabilities, primarily via the assimilation of these data into the Met Office's NWP (Numerical Weather Prediction) models.
+This area of research focuses on improving the way we use actively-sensed satellite data to improve our forecasting capabilities, primarily via the assimilation of these data into the Met Office Numerical Weather Prediction models.
 Active remote sensing uses artificially-generated radiation, emitted by a satellite or ground-based instrument, and received by the same instrument or another receiver.
-This radiation interacts with the Earth's surface or atmosphere, and from the measurements meteorological and other information can be derived for eventual use in NWP models.
+This radiation interacts with the Earth's surface or atmosphere; meteorological and other information can be derived from the measurements for eventual use in NWP models.
 Typical wavelengths used range from microwaves (wavelengths of a few millimetres) to the visible and ultraviolet regions, depending on the application.
-The method contrasts with passive satellite sounding techniques, where an instrument measures the natural radiation signature from the atmosphere or surface.
+The method contrasts with Satellite sounding of the atmosphere, where an instrument measures the natural radiation signature from the atmosphere or surface.

 - To improve forecast accuracy through better assimilation of active satellite data into the Unified Model.

 - To assess the potential for using new instruments and techniques for future improvements to our satellite active sensing capabilities.

 - Enhancing the utilisation of scatterometer data in the Unified Model through the use of new wind products.